London Court Set To Rule On Julian Assange Extradition - UrduPoint

 Two London High Court judges handling Assange's request adjourned the case in March, asking US government lawyers to give "satisfactory assurances" about free speech protections and that he would not face the death penalty if convicted.

-Those submissions are expected to be presented at a hearing on Monday, and the judges could rule immediately afterwards.
+Those submissions were presented at a hearing on Monday, which Assange did not attend.
+The judges could rule immediately afterwards.

+In written submissions for the hearing, Edward Fitzgerald, representing Assange, accepted as "unambiguous" US government assurances that he would not face the death penalty.

+But he queried whether his client could rely on the First Amendment of the US Constitution, which covers freedom of speech and freedom of the press, at trial.

 If successful, Assange will be able to go back to domestic UK courts.

-If he loses, Assange could be swiftly extradited after a five-year legal battle that has pitted the Washington and London governments against free-speech campaigners.
+If he loses, he could be swiftly extradited after a five-year legal battle that has pitted Washington and London against free-speech campaigners.

 Assange's only hope would then be to appeal to the European Court of Human Rights, which could order a stay on the extradition if it decides there are "exceptional circumstances".